Sarishatheiveegan/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 1.Use numpy, pandas, and StandardScaler for computations and preprocessing.
 2.Read the dataset and extract features (x) and target (y) variables.
 3.Normalize features and target using StandardScaler.
-4.Add a bias column to x and initialize parameters (theta) as zeros.
-5.Update theta iteratively using gradient descent.
+4.Add a bias column to x and initialize parameters (theta) as zeros 5.Update theta iteratively using gradient descent.
 6.Scale new data, predict using theta, and inverse-transform the result.
 ```